olegkrasilev/iTechArt-studentsLab-react/README.md

 ## Technologies

-Client-side of application is presented created with:
+Client-side of application is created with:

 - React: 17.0.2
 - Redux-saga": 1.1.3